Skip to content

 • Dynamically generated sitemap and robots

-How the project evolved: technical choices, what changed and why.
+The choices that unlocked the project — what existed before, what changed and why.

 Before